A beginner's guide

 Professional fonts come with hundreds, sometimes thousands or even ten thousands (!) of glyphs.
 When you want to use a glyph which is not available on your keyboard, it's a good idea to open the glyphs panel in your Adobe app, which will give you a nice overview about all the glyphs in your font.
 Alternatively, you can search the desired character in the web and copy-and-paste it into your design.
 However, if it's not available in your font, the character will likely be shown in a basic system font instead.

-In some fonts, you can find alternate characters to create a slightly different look and feel.
+In some fonts, you can find alternate characters to create a slightly different look and feeling.
 These are often funny to use and worth exploring.
 In the character panel, just tap the icon with the double-a and the arrow to try Stylistic Alternates.
 Or, for a more detailed approach, click on the burger menu in the upper right, then 'Opentype' and 'Stylistic Sets'.
 Sets that are available in your font have no brackets around its names, so you can try them by just clicking.

 Working internationally?
 When creating a design in a foreign language, it's a good idea to tell Adobe which language you are using by selecting it in the character panel.
-Not only will hyphenation start to work correctly, there are also a couple of 'local rules' in some languages which can be eventually handled by your font.
+Not only will hyphenation start to work correctly, there are also a couple of 'local rules' in some languages which eventually can be handled by your font.
 For instance, an accent acute is not designed identically in the polish and the slovenian language.

 While most people just use the default figures in fonts, it's a good idea to watch out for some different figure sets in your favorite creative cloud app.
 In the character panel, hit the burger menu, then click 'Opentype' and pay attention to the two sections at the bottom.
 For instance, 'Proportional Oldstyle' figures attempt to replicate the look of lowercase characters.
 This is pretty useful if you want to make a number inside a text less prominent.